bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Integration Tests
 ~~~~~~~~~~~~~~~~~

-To add a new screen shot integration test, first make sure you can run
+To add a new screenshot integration test, first make sure you can run
-existing screen shot tests, for example
+existing screenshot tests, for example
 :bokeh-tree:`tests/integration/annotations/test_whisker.py`.
-New screen
+New screenshot
-shot tests should follow the general guidelines:
+tests should follow these general guidelines:

 * Be as simple as possible (only include things under test and nothing extra)